hydra3333/Pi4CC/README.md

    It can (and has been) run under Windows 10 using Win10 native IIS as the web server and a self-signed SSL certificate, with manually-configured IIS (it is easy) and a few Pi4CC files manually edited.
 No automated install script though.
-   [Windows 10 installation notes](#Windows 10 Installation) are at the bottom of this page.
+   Windows 10 installation notes are near the bottom of this page.

 ---